ttcchhmm/uapoly-backend/docs/README.md

 - `acceptTrade`: Accept a trade.
 The client must send the following data:
   - `room`: An integer representing the game ID.
 This is the same as the game ID in the REST API.
   - `message`: An integer representing the message ID with the trade.
+- `rollDices`: Roll the dices.
+The client must send the following data:
+  - An integer representing the game ID.
+This is the same as the game ID in the REST API.

 ### Server events
 The server can emit the following events: